jerrywiltse/wilstat-win-au3/README.md

 * If your users are internal LAN users, your life is easy, just add different IP's with the default ports.

-NOTE: MSTSC V6 really jacked this thing up and I tried to code around it with mixed results.
-Sorry if you have trouble.
-It all relates to stored credential settings and "Default.rdp" and all that.
-IMHO, MS really screwed the pooch on this release from an API perspective.